 Whatever brand of franchised fast food you want, the city of Yakima likely has it.
 Yakima also has Miner’s Drive-In, which is one-of-a-kind.
 In the burger-shake-French fry business since 1948, Miner’s doesn’t actually offer car-hop service, but it delivers the spirit as well as the menu of a vintage drive-in.
-(It does have a drive-through lane.)
-Inside, unless it’s very crowded — which it is on weekends — service is swift.
-Place an order and pay, then put a numbered placard on a table to which the food is delivered.
+And it does have a drive-through lane, making it suitable for virus-avoiding meals.

 The signature item, a Big Miner burger, really is very big — a good six inches across, on a bun to match — and while the meat itself is a forgettable flat patty, its garnishes and condiments make it sparkle.
 A good beefy alternative is what’s called a Double Burger Dip: two patties on a sub roll (cheese optional) with a cup of au jus.
 Using the gravy as a dip or to pour on the sandwich makes the meat sing.
 French fries are decent drive-in twigs, served in abundance.
 Four dips are available for the fries (or burgers): ketchup, mustard, barbecue ranch dressing, and the western favorite, fry sauce.
 That’s a mayo-ketchup mix similar to Russian dressing.

 What I like best about Miner’s are milk shakes.
 They are nearly as thick as a Ted Drewes concrete, causing serious cheek hollows if you try to suck one up a straw.
 Among the premium flavors, made with actual fresh fruit or candy, are maple-walnut (loaded with nuts), banana cream pie, strawberry, Oreo, Reeses, peach, and pina colada.
 Shake sizes range from 16-ounce small to 44-ounce extra-large.